euwbah/musescore-microtonal-edo-plugin/README.md

-Should you want to create a microtonal key signature and have it affect the playback, you have to explicitly declare the custom key signature using system/staff text containing accidental code:
+Should you want to create a microtonal key signature and have it affect the playback, you have to explicitly declare the custom key signature using system/staff text containing accidental code, on top of creating and placing the visual custom key signature:

 > Note that explicit accidentals will still take precedence over the
 > declared custom key signature, behaving exactly the same way a key signature